microsoft/project-rome/Project Rome for iOS (preview release)/reference documentation/LauncherOptions.md

 # class `LauncherOptions`

 ```
-class LauncherOptions
-  : public NSObject
+@interface LauncherOptions : NSObject
 ```

-A class describing a set of options for a Launch operation.
+A class describing a set of options for a launch operation.